The Ultimate Guide to Proper Bench Press Form: Maximize Your Strength and Avoid Injury with Expert Tips and Techniques

 Pressing the Bar Up

 Once the bar has reached your chest, press it back up in a controlled manner, focusing the contraction on the chest muscle.
+Press the bar up explosively to maximize force and create an optimal diagonal bar path.
+Press the bar up and back towards your face in a reverse-J path to effectively strengthen your pecs.

 Exhale as you press the bar up and focus on pushing the bar straight up in a straight line.
 Avoid flaring your elbows out to the sides, as this can place stress on your shoulders.
+You should press the weight straight up, focusing on maintaining control and a steady breathing pattern while lifting.

 Breathing